Dungeons & Dragons: The Fantasy Adventure Board Game: Gameplay

 The game is similar to a dungeon crawl from the game D&D, although there is no role-playing involved.
 Player characters are pre-generated and there are no non-weapon proficiencies.
 While the quests are pre-determined in a booklet, an empty map framework is included, allowing users to make their own.

 Instead of polyhedral dice, the game uses 6 Attack dice, 1 reveal traps die, 1 disarm traps die, 1 special die and 1 turn undead die.

 The player can choose one of the four heroes, each with their own special abilities.

 Expansions

 Two expansions to the core game are available:

 Forbidden Forest Expansion

-First published 2004.
+First published in 2004.
 Players from the first core game have to join forces with an old friend, Orwick, to find and defeat Orwick's druid brother-gone-evil Elwick and the Yuan-Ti, a race of snake-men in the Forest.

 Eternal Winter Expansion

-First published 2003.
+First published in 2003.
 The battle continues in the frozen winter wastelands.
 Here, vicious creatures roam the icy landscape, hunting for unprotected prey.